The MGA With An Attitude

 >"Where do I run the sending tube for the temp gauge after it leaves the block?"
 Does it go straight over to the inner fender and follow closely to the wiring harness or does it follow the motor to the firewall, hook left then through the bulkhead?
 If this is the case, where is it clipped?

-I personally find the original routing of that line a little inconvenient for servicing of the engine.
+Since I drive a lot and do a fair amount of service on the engine, I take a different route with the tube.
 As long as it's not for concours show I prefer to run it along the inner fender.
-To do that you run it straight out from the sensor position above the generator and make a 360 degree loop (about 2" diameter loop) before it gets to the inner fender (about half way between engine and fender).
+To do that you run it straight out from the sensor position above the generator and make a 360 degree vertical loop (about 2" diameter loop) about half way between engine and fender.
 This flex loop will see axial motion of the tube rather than lateral motion, but it still works well.
-The tube then needs to be clipped securely to the inner fender very nearby, preferably before it travels very far back.
+I also tie wrap the tube to the upper radiator hose for strain relief and to keep it away from the generator (or alternator in my case).
+The tube then needs to be attached securely to the inner fender with another P-clip, preferably before it travels very far back.
 It is good to put a thin rubber liner or some tape between the tube and clip at this point to prevent chafing and possible cracking of the tube.

 In practice what you really do is start at the back by running the line through the dash, then through the bulkhead, and then along your path of personal choice.
-Install the sensor bulb in the head, then work back the other way to position the line and make the single coil(s) where convenient, and attach the clips.
+Install the sensor bulb in the head, then work back the other way to position the line and make the coils where convenient, and attach the clips.
 Final part is to make the loops behind the dash to use up the extra length as you do final installation of the gauge in the dash.

 The line is quite flexible, so you can easily wind it around your fingers to make the loops.
 Just don't put any sharp kinks in it, and no bends very close to any of the attachment clips.
 If you break the line it's about a $100 repair bill.
 The better job you do of routing it for least strain and best protection, the longer it will last without fracturing in use.
 I seem to need to repair or replace mine every 100,000 miles or so.
 They should otherwise last almost forever on a low mileage car if not abused.
 There are many 50 year old units still working as new.